 Before you begin, make sure you know the difference.

 Home staging involves furnishing a physical space with real furniture that clients are going to come and visit during a showing.
-You will probably work with a home staging professional who will charge you to rent all their furniture and accessories, get them to the location, and set them up, then take them away afterwards.
+You will probably work with a home staging professional who will charge you to rent all their furniture and accessories, get them to the location, and set them up, then take them away afterward.

 Virtual staging means working with the same property but instead of staging with physical pieces of furniture, you take images of the empty home and then use digital furniture to show potential buyers how the property will look when it is fully furnished.